 Small Business Owners Discuss Exporting and Trade

 eBay believes that global trade rules should be modernized to ensure small businesses can participate in technology-enabled global commerce.
 The following general policy recommendations would enhance the ability of technology-enabled small businesses to access the global market regardless of where they are emerging as small business traders globally:

 eBay's Trade Partnerships

 In 2014, eBay and the U.S. Department of Commerce announced a partnership for U.S. trade and investment expansion.
-The partnership will focus on increasing awareness of the economic benefits of trade, specifically the important role that small and medium-sized enterprises (SME) can play in growing America’s export economy. eBay’s partnership with the Department of Commerce was introduced in a memorandum of agreement (MOA) between the International Trade Administration of the U.S. Department of Commerce and eBay.
+The partnership focuses on increasing awareness of the economic benefits of trade, specifically the important role that small businesses can play in growing America’s export economy.
+The partnership with the Department of Commerce was introduced in a memorandum of agreement (MOA) between the International Trade Administration of the U.S. Department of Commerce and eBay.

 Timeline of Recent Developments in Trade

 Global Digital Trade 1: Market Opportunities and Key Foreign Trade Restrictions [United States International Trade Commission]